Fight for You (Jason Derulo song): Commercial performance

 After the release of Future History, "Fight for You" debuted and peaked on the US Billboard Hot 100 at number 83 on the issue dated October 15, 2011, and on the UK Singles Chart at number 117 on October 22, 2011.
 Upon its release as a single in the latter country, "Fight for You" managed to peak at number 15 on the UK Singles Chart, and at number four on the UK R&B Singles Chart.
 In Ireland, the song debuted at number 31 on December 1, 2011, and peaked at number 28 the following week.
 On the Danish Singles Chart, "Fight for You" debuted and peaked at number 27 on January 20, 2012.
 In Australia, the song debuted at number 27 on the ARIA Singles Chart on February 20, 2012.
 "Fight for You" peaked at number five in its third week, and spent a total of seven consecutive weeks inside the top-ten.
-It was eventually certified double platinum by the Australian Recording Industry Association (ARIA), denoting shipments of 140,000 copies.
+It was eventually certified triple platinum by the Australian Recording Industry Association (ARIA), denoting 210,000 equivalent units.